-Faculty research partners will be available during the workshop on April 9, but before that, communities can learn about potential research collaborators and get ideas for their research component.
+Faculty research partners will be available during the Georgia Smart Community Growth workshop, but before that, communities can learn about potential research collaborators and get ideas for their research component.
 Communities are encouraged to reach out and connect with these Georgia Tech researchers for more information about their research and availability for consultation or teaming.

 Omar Isaac Asensio, Ph.D.